kiat/tx-soil-moisture/Alex/README.md

-# Attention Mechanism by Alexander Hoang
+# Attention Mechanism
+## Alexander Hoang

 """
-This directory implements part of the work that Alex Hoang did.
-It begins with an implementation of the feature importance analysis.
+This work begins with an implementation of the feature importance analysis.
 It also contains some jupyter notebooks on Attention Mechanism inspired by another implementation here - https://dlsyscourse.org/lectures/.

 Implemented a simple self-attention model as well as a transformer model and saw how it performed in 365 days of data of station1 dataset.
 It performs pretty well.